aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-9-0-0/_index.md

 {{% alert color="primary" %}}

 This document describes the changes to the Aspose.Cells API from version 8.9.2 to 9.0.0 that may be of interest to module/application developers.
-It includes not only new and updated public methods, added & removed classes etc., but also a description of any changes in the behavior behind the scenes in Aspose.Cells.
+It includes not only new and updated public methods, added and removed classes, etc., but also a description of any changes in the behavior behind the scenes in Aspose.Cells.

 {{% /alert %}}
 ## **Added APIs**
 ### **Added Shape.TextOptions Property**
 Aspose.Cells for Java has exposed the TextOptions property for the Shape class in order to control the appearance of textual parts of a Shape.

-Here is simple usage scenario of Shape.TextOptions property.
+Here is a simple usage scenario of the Shape.TextOptions property.

 **Java**